paulohenriquevn/aws-solutions-architect/README.md

 ### Question #230

-**Texto original:**
-A company is concerned that two NAT instances in use will no longer be able to support the traffic needed for the company’s application.
-A solutions architect wants to implement a solution that is highly available, fault tolerant, and automatically scalable.
-What should the solutions architect recommend?
-A. Remove the two NAT instances and replace them with two NAT gateways in the same Availability Zone.
-B. Use Auto Scaling groups with Network Load Balancers for the NAT instances in different Availability Zones.
-C. Remove the two NAT instances and replace them with two NAT gateways in different Availability Zones.
-D. Replace the two NAT instances with Spot Instances in different Availability Zones and deploy a Network Load Balancer.

-**Tradução:**
 Uma empresa está preocupada que duas instâncias NAT em uso não sejam mais capazes de suportar o tráfego necessário para o aplicativo da empresa.
 Um arquiteto de soluções deseja implementar uma solução altamente disponível, tolerante a falhas e escalável automaticamente.
 O que o arquiteto de soluções deve recomendar?
 A. Remover as duas instâncias NAT e substituí-las por dois gateways NAT na mesma zona de disponibilidade.